Have you ever thought of making a laptop out of a humble Shoebox and a plastic cake tray? So let’s recycle our throw-out material into ShoeBox Crafts!

 SOME IDEAS!

-Well for one, it’s cutting back or thinking about how to reduce our energy supplies and recycling as much as we can, ultimately reducing landfill sites managing sustainable waste, and protecting our oceans, and the sea life that exists within it!
+Well, for one, it’s cutting back or thinking about how to reduce our energy supplies and recycling as much as we can, ultimately reducing landfill sites, managing sustainable waste, and protecting our ocean and the sea life that exists within it!
 This is the way to go, don’t you think?

 CHECK THIS OUT!